-3241.
-Lightboxes

-3241A.
-Neon signs

-3242.
-Billboards, except non-commercial third party signs on municipally owned property.

-3243.
-String lights used in connection with commercial premises with the exception of temporary lighting for holiday decoration; signs consisting of strings of banners, posters, pennants, ribbons, streamers, and spinners or similar devices.

-3244.
-Flashing or oscillating signs or signs with moving lights or rotating beacons; animated signs; rotating signs; signs which move by design or have a major moving part.

-3245.
-Signs emitting audible sound, odor or visible matter.
+- 3241.
+Lightboxes, LED (light-emitting diode) electronic displays, and stencil cut illuminated sign boxes. - 3241A.
+Neon signs - 3242.
+Billboards, except non-commercial third party signs on municipally owned property. - 3243.
+String lights used in connection with commercial premises with the exception of temporary lighting for holiday decoration; signs consisting of strings of banners, posters, pennants, ribbons, streamers, and spinners or similar devices. - 3244.
+Flashing or oscillating signs or signs with moving lights or rotating beacons; animated signs; rotating signs; signs which move by design or have a major moving part. - 3245.
+Signs emitting audible sound, odor or visible matter. - 3246.

-3246.
 Permanent paper, cardboard, cloth, canvas, plastic or similar non-rigid material signs, tacked, posted, or otherwise affixed to the walls of any structure, tree, pole, hydrant, bridge, fence or any other surface.
+Interim (temporary) signs and all of their aspects (size, material, permitted duration, etc.) may be permitted at the discretion of the Building Inspector while a permanent sign is being permitted, created, or waiting to be installed, but for no longer than six months.

-3247.
-Portable signs and changeable copy signs, except as permitted in section 3259A.

-3248.
-Signs having the shape and color of a traffic control device; signs which are of a size, location, movement, content, coloring, or manner of illumination which may be confused with or construed as a traffic or street sign or signal; signs which contain or are an imitation of an official traffic sign or signal or contain the words "stop", "slow", "caution", "danger", "warning" or similar words.
+- 3247.
+Portable signs and changeable copy signs, except as permitted in section 3259A. - 3248.
+Signs having the shape and color of a traffic control device; signs which are of a size, location, movement, content, coloring, or manner of illumination which may be confused with or construed as a traffic or street sign or signal; signs which contain or are an imitation of an official traffic sign or signal or contain the words "stop", "slow", "caution", "danger", "warning" or similar words. - 3249.

-3249.
 Signs creating a potential hazard to the safe, efficient movement of vehicular or pedestrian traffic or which contain statements, words, or pictures of an obscene, indecent, or immoral character, that will offend public morals or decency.